 Safety is one of our top priorities, and we work daily to improve our facilities and protect our people.
-We are certified by OSHA and maintain SHARP status.
+Several of our facilities are certified by OSHA and maintain SHARP status.

 Sustainable farming is what we do today to protect the future of our land, our families, and our communities.
 We are committed to sustainable stewardship of our land, which is why all our farms are enrolled in the Leading Harvest sustainability standard.
 Leading Harvest requires farmland owners to work to continuously improve soil health, biodiversity, and water, air and crop quality on their farms as well as contribute positively to local communities, comply with regulations, and provide a safe and respectful working environment for employees.

 Protecting and conserving biodiversity is core to sustainable agriculture and core to beliefs at Oak River Farms.

 We are currently implementing three new biodiversity projects in the South, West, and Midwest Regions, all of which feature long-term visions as well as immediate action items.

 These include adding additional pollinator habitat in Nebraska, planting wildlife friendly trees on dry pivot corners in Florida, and improving sagebrush habitat in Washington, to name a few.
 Going forward Oak River Farms plans to continue to evaluate and implement new initiatives that will improve the overall sustainability of its farmland portfolio.

 For information on some of our ongoing projects, see the below:

 Nebraska Pollinator Habitat Project